 - Acquired deafness, etc.

-Any form of schizophrenia requires a differential diagnosis, even if most of the typical signs for this pathology are observed.
+Any form of schizophrenia requires differential diagnosis, even if most typical signs for this pathology are observed.

-Schizophrenia has two groups of symptoms – negative and positive.
-Among the first are apathy, lack of initiative, lack of interest in anything, depression, etc. Hallucinations are among the positive signs, as they are a consequence of mental activity.
-Also, these symptoms include delusional ideas.
+Schizophrenia has two types of symptoms, negative and positive.
+The former include apathy, lack of initiative, interest in anything, depression, etc. Hallucinations are among the positive symptoms because they result from mental activity.
+Also included in these symptoms are delusions.

-Negative symptoms are characteristic of sluggish schizophrenia, and productive – for paranoid.
+Negative symptoms are characteristic of sluggish schizophrenia, and productive symptoms are characteristic of paranoid schizophrenia.
 The latter is often hallucinatory.
-But hallucinations are quite rare in catatonic and hebephrenic forms of schizophrenic disorder.
-This is further proof of the complexity and unpredictability of schizophrenia.
+On the other hand, hallucinations are relatively rare in the catatonic and hebephrenic forms of schizophrenic disorder.
+It is further evidence of the complexity and unpredictability of schizophrenia.

-The most difficult thing is to send the patient for the first examination to a psychiatrist since it is rather problematic to convince him that he is sick.
-It is also not easy to recognize schizophrenia from the outside, due to the fact that most of the time a person can look healthy, and his “strangeness” occurs sporadically.
+The most challenging thing is to refer a patient to a psychiatrist for the first examination, as it is pretty problematic to convince him that he is ill.
+It is also tricky to recognize schizophrenia from the outside because the person may look healthy most of the time, and the “weirdness” occurs sporadically.

-Experts recommend looking at the following features of the behavior of a person who may have hallucinations:
+Experts recommend taking a closer look at the following features of the behaviour of a person who may be having hallucinations:

-- He looks or listens for no apparent reason;
+- They look or listen for no apparent reason;

-- Covers his ears with his hands, closes his eyes, and shakes his head;
+- He hands over his ears, closes his eyes, and shakes his head;

-- Darting from one side to the other, as if looking for something;
+- Rushes from one side to the other as if they are looking for something;

-If it is possible to deliver a person to the hospital, he will be prescribed a comprehensive examination.
-Only after the diagnosis is made, treatment is selected.
-You can stop the symptoms of schizophrenia, including hallucinations, with the help of antipsychotic drugs.
-Therapy is carried out both during an attack and during remission.
+If it is possible to take the person to the hospital, we will prescribe a comprehensive examination.
+Only after the diagnosis is made will treatment be selected.
+It is possible to cure the symptoms of schizophrenia, including the removal of hallucinations, with the help of antipsychotic drugs.
+Therapy is given both during a seizure and in remission.